jheyman/blog/pages/AndroidAutoWake/index.md

 The board has two inputs:

 * a mini-USB port for communication
-* a 5V power input, that can be supplied either through a dedicated connector or more simply through a micro-USB connector<br><br>
+* a 5V power input, that can be supplied either through a dedicated connector or more simply through a micro-USB connector<br>

 Just like any powered USB hub, the 5V input power should ideally come from a dedicated external power supply.
 However, in my usecase I am not going to plug anything else than the USB cable to the tablet on this board, so the power draw will be very small, nothing that the Raspberry's USB ports cannot provide.
-So I just plugged two USB cables, one mini-USB and one micro-USB, between the YKush and the raspberry.<br><br>
+So I just plugged two USB cables, one mini-USB and one micro-USB, between the YKush and the raspberry.<br>

 Ideally, a much simpler solution would be to use a simple transistor to switch the 5V of the USB cable on and off, commanded directly by a raspberry GPIO.